 What Changed

-• Decision velocity increased: teams evaluated scope and estimated timelines without leadership bottleneck
+• Decision velocity increased: teams evaluated scope and estimated timelines without a leadership bottleneck

 • Quality became predictable: consistent work regardless of which team members were assigned